Arech/yacce/README.md

     extractor's code into the build system.
 Do this a few times a week, and you'll start to genuinely dislike Bazel (if you don't yet).
     - why it can't be made as simple as, for example, in CMake with its `-DCMAKE_EXPORT_COMPILE_COMMANDS=1` ?
-- completely orthogonal to usability there is an InfoSec consideration: what if I don't want to add a 3rd party, potentially compromisable dependency, into my project?
+- there is a completely orthogonal to usability and to correctness InfoSec consideration: what if I don't want to add a 3rd party, potentially compromisable dependency, into my project?
 I have no idea what it does internally there and what could it inject into my binaries under the hood.
-Why does an extractor have to be intrusive?
+Why does an extractor just have to be intrusive?

 ## Benefits of yacce